-DuPage County-Adult Redeploy Illinois
+DuPage County - Adult Redeploy Illinois

-Goals and background: Adult Redeploy Illinois (ARI) provides financial incentives to local jurisdictions that design evidence-based services to supervise and treat non-violent offenders in the community instead of sending them to state prisons.
+Goals and ARI background: ARI provides financial incentives to local jurisdictions that design evidence-based services to supervise and treat non-violent offenders in the community instead of sending them to state prisons.
 ARI is based on the premise that local jurisdictions can reduce crime and the costs of the criminal justice system by understanding and addressing the reasons why people commit crimes.
 Results expected with ARI include reduced prison overcrowding, lowered cost to taxpayers, and an end to the expensive and vicious cycle of crime and incarceration.

-Start date: January 1, 2011; First enrollment: February 28, 2011
+Start date: January 1, 2011; First enrollment: February 2011Grant amount: \$343,266 in SFY14 (including \$25,752 in supplemental funding)Program model: Intensive probation supervision with services (probation violator caseload)

-Grant amount: \$350,000

-Supplemental funding requested (January 2012): \$64,677 granted; for \$414,677 total

-Program model: Intensive probation supervision/probation violator caseload

-Need for ARI in DuPage County: Probation caseloads in DuPage County are in excess of the recommended State standard of 50 cases of high-risk offenders, limiting a probation officer's ability to implement creative, individualized case plans.
+Need for ARI in DuPage County: Probation caseloads in DuPage County are in excess of the recommended state standard of cases of high-risk offenders, limiting a probation officer's ability to implement creative, individualized case plans.
 Although DuPage County benefits from a strong continuum of services for offenders, a lack of publicly funded substance abuse treatment options, specifically inpatient services, creates a service gap.
 The ARI program makes it possible for probation officers to supervise a reduced caseload of high-risk offenders and probation violators, enabling officers to be more effective caseworkers, implement evidence-based interventions, and refer offenders to appropriate treatment providers and other community services.

-Evidence-based/promising practices in use: LSI-R assessment, probation caseload standards, Effective Practices in Community Supervision (EPICS), cognitive behavioral therapy
+Evidence-based/promising practices in use: LSI-R assessment, intensive probation with services, probation caseload standards, graduated sanctions and incentives, individualized and group cognitive behavioral interventions, Effective Practices in Community Supervision (EPICS), Thinking for a Change, Moving On (trauma therapy), tools from the Carey Group and Change Companies.